techidaily/site-win11-tips/source/_posts/brightening-dull-cursors-in-uefi.md

  Modern Standby (S0) is a newer power mode available on select modern computers.
 It is enabled by default on compatible systems but can cause issues with Legacy Boot.

- To fix the issue, try to[disable Modern Standby on your Windows computer](https://www.makeuseof.com/windows-disable-modern-standby/) .
+ To fix the issue, try to [disable Modern Standby on your Windows computer](https://www.makeuseof.com/windows-disable-modern-standby/) .
 Once disabled, restart your PC to see if you can switch to Legacy Boot now.

 ## Restore a Grayed Out Legacy Boot Option in Your BIOS